Updated: Sep 28

 I did not plan to be done with this image of the Cave Nebula so early.
 The original goal was to spend at least 50 hours of total exposure time, but the California fires have been raging for so long, and our sky hasn't been clear for weeks that I decided to finally be done with it.
 It is sad because I know that the OIII data was somewhat blurry, the stars would fluctuate so bad when going through the frames on Blink, but i decided to integrate them all anyway.

-Just like you will see in the PDF file and video, I used StarNet to remove all the stars in the image prior to bringing out all the details and colors in the object.
+Just like you will see in the lessons and videos, I removed all the stars in the image prior to bringing out all the details and colors in the object.
 I then re-added the stars at the very end.
 You can see the starless version of this image below.
 All the weird brown dots you see in the image are artifacts from bright stars, which, this time, I wasn't willing to spend hours removing individually.
 I do of course go through how to remove those in the tutorial, where I process the Pelican Nebula.

 What did each narrowband channel look like?